05

 An owner's representative on a serious new build leads a team.
 The specialist disciplines around the lead role determine how much of the yard's first-draft position the owner is able to test.
 Yards do not refuse to be asked for these; they quietly hope they will not be asked.

-Mechanical and propulsion advisors review engine selection, gearbox specification, shaft line, propeller geometry, and hybrid or diesel-electric integration where relevant.
-On larger hulls the propulsion package is a multi-million-euro line item that the yard's first quote rarely optimises for the owner's actual operating profile.
+Mechanical and propulsion advisors review engine selection, gearbox, shaft line, propeller geometry, and any hybrid or diesel-electric integration.
+On larger hulls the propulsion package is a multi-million-euro line item the yard's first quote rarely optimises for the owner's operating profile.

-Vibration analysis engineers run finite-element models early in the build, then sea trial measurements at acceptance, against published comfort-class targets (Lloyd's Register PCN, RINA Comfort, ABS Habitability).
+Vibration and acoustic engineers run finite-element models early in the build, then sea trial measurements at acceptance, against published comfort-class targets (Lloyd's Register PCN, RINA Comfort, ABS Habitability) and noise envelopes (sleeping-space and saloon typically 45 to 55 dB(A) under cruising load).
 Comfort-class failure at delivery is one of the most expensive defects in the warranty period; the cause is almost always not running the analysis early enough to influence shaft line, mounts, and structural detailing.
-Acoustic engineers work alongside on the same framework (sleeping-space and saloon noise typically 45 to 55 dB(A) under cruising load); the two scopes are normally bid as a paired engagement.
+The two scopes are normally bid as a paired engagement.

 Paint surveyors are their own discipline.
-Yacht paint is a six- to nine-figure line item on a 50 to 80m hull, applied across many coats in conditions where humidity, surface preparation, and cure schedule determine outcome.
+Yacht paint is a six- to nine-figure line item on a 50 to 80m hull.
 Wrede Consulting, IMS Paint Surveying, and a small number of independents write the specification before the yard quotes, then run progress inspections and cure tests.
 Paint disputes are the most common single category of post-delivery warranty argument; independent paint oversight is the cheapest way to avoid them.

-Interior consultants, engaged independently of the lead designer where that designer has yard affiliation, validate joinery, fabric and leather grades, climate behaviour through commissioning, and the long lead-time items that drive the back end of the schedule.
-Class society consulting, distinct from the class society's own role, validates the path to certification at Lloyd's Register, DNV, ABS, or RINA, including any yard-proposed innovations that may interact with the regulatory pathway.
+Interior consultants, engaged independently where the lead designer has yard affiliation, validate joinery, fabric and leather grades, climate behaviour through commissioning, and the long lead-time items that drive the back end of the schedule.
+Class society consulting validates the path to certification at Lloyd's Register, DNV, ABS, or RINA, including any yard-proposed innovations that may interact with the regulatory pathway.

 The total cost of the assembled team on a EUR 100 million build runs EUR 2 to 4 million across a 36-month project, against a build cost the yard's first-draft contract typically allows to drift by 5 to 15 percent.
 The discipline is in commissioning the team early enough to be heard.